123jimin/kshoot.js/README.md

 This library is focused on having a simple, modular, and intuitive codebase with little dependency.

+Internally, `ByPulse<...>[]` and similar lists are managed by [sorted-btree](https://github.com/qwertie/btree-typescript).

 ## Warning

 Currently, kshoot.js is not ready to be used.

-- The underlying data structure is quite slow.
-    - I'm planning to use [sorted-btree](https://github.com/qwertie/btree-typescript) as the underlying data structure.
-- The API is not yet stable.
+The API is not yet stable.

 I'll try my best to keep the code below working.